 The rest of the degree (60 cr) consists of complementary competence studies.
-Degree certificate in Social Services is granted only if the student has completed at least 30 credits complementary competence studies related to Social Services.
+Degree certificate in Social Services is granted only if the student has completed at least 30 credits (ECTS) complementary competence studies related to Social Services (total amount of complementary competence studies is 60 credits).